Functional Groups Definition and Meaning

 Functional groups in organic chemistry are those which are responsible for the changes in the physical and chemical properties of an organic compound.
-There are various functional groups in organic chemistry.
-The functional group can be defined as follows-
+There are various such groups in organic chemistry.
+It can be defined as:

 - Organic molecules

 - Inorganic molecules

 The molecules which consist of carbon atoms along with hydrogen atoms are called as organic molecules like hydrocarbons, and the functional groups are mainly dealt with the organic molecules since they exhibit non-polarity kind of nature and also due to the high electronegativity.
 These groups also decide the properties and the functionality of a chemical compound.
 Some of the examples of functional groups are carboxylic acid (RCOO-) and ester (R-COO-R).
 This comprises of an acyl group (RCO-) and an alkoxy group (-OR’).

 A variety of functional groups exist in organic chemistry.
 Most of them are carbon-based compounds.
 Some groups form a single bond with most of the hetero-atoms such as oxygen, iodine, nitrogen, sulfur, etc. There is also some other kind of groups having multiple bonds with the hetero-atoms such as oxygen, nitrogen atoms, etc.

 The lists of some of the common functional groups are contained in the table below:

 Let us study in detail about some of the functional groups of the organic chemistry as given below: